Home E Insights E Using Trusts in Estate Planning

 In general, the assets of a deceased person must be transferred to their heirs through a legal process called probate.
 During probate, a court verifies the decedent’s last will and testament, establishes an executor, and begins the process of transferring title of assets like real estate, vehicles, investments, and more into the name of the heir.

-It’s important to note that some estate plans implement Testamentary Trusts, which are trusts that come into existence at the time of the grantor’s death.
+It’s important to note that some estate plans implement Testamentary Trusts, that come into existence at the time of the grantor’s death.
 With few exceptions, assets that fund testamentary trusts are assigned by the Will of the deceased and must still go through the probate process.

 Tax Benefits

-A less frequently utilized aspect of trust planning are certain tax benefits available to grantors and their families.
-In the case of families who expect to be impacted by the estate tax exemption limit ($12.9 million per person in 2023 but getting cut by 50% in 2026), making gifts to an Irrevocable Trust may make sense.
-An irrevocable trust is permanent, and assets put into the trust by the grantor cannot be withdrawn and the trust cannot be terminated.
+Trust planning provides certain tax benefits to grantors and their families.
+In the case of families who expect to be impacted by the estate tax exemption limit ($13.61 million per person in 2024 but getting cut by 50% in 2026 when TCJA sunsets), making gifts to an Irrevocable Trust may make sense.
+An irrevocable trust is permanent, and assets placed into the trust by the grantor cannot be withdrawn.

 By making this gift where the assets cannot be retrieved for personal use by the grantor in the future, the assets are permanently removed from the grantor’s taxable estate and not subject to estate taxes.

-Other tax benefits may be realized by the grantor and beneficiaries of a charitable trust such as the Charitable Remainder Trust, where the grantor and/or beneficiaries of the trust retain income for a period of time from the assets within the trust.
-Subsequently, the remainder of the trust goes to charity, but the grantor of the trust receives an initial tax deduction for the future charitable gift.
+Other tax benefits may be realized by the grantor and beneficiaries of a charitable trust such as the Charitable Remainder Trust, where the grantor and/or beneficiaries retain income for a period of time from the assets within the trust.
+Subsequently, the remainder of the trust goes to charity, but the grantor receives an initial tax deduction for the future charitable gift.
 There are many such trusts that offer ancillary tax advantages.

 Control